jcarter211/stock-analysis/README.md

 <p align="center">
   <img width="600" height="400" src="https://github.com/jcarter211/stock-analysis/blob/main/Resources/Original_Code.png">
 </p>
 To analyze each stock or ticker in the original code, we found the total volume and the return percentage.
-To find the total volume, we set our variable equal to a set of tickers we defined from the data set.
+To find the total volume, we set our first variable equal to a set of tickers we defined from the data set.
 From there we had the code, run through the tickers.
 We also set the total volume of the ticker to 0.
-We added the total volume back to the ticker by telling the code that if the first row equals the ticker add the total volume amount.
+We added the total volume back to the ticker by telling the code if the first row equals the ticker, add the total volume amount.
 To find the return, we found the starting price and ending price using an if statement that helped the code find the first and last price in each ticker.
 After finding these two values, we divided the ending price by the starting price and then subtracted 1 to find the percentage.
 We also color coded the results to more easily identify positive vs. negative return values.

 <p align="center">
   <img width="600" height="400" src="https://github.com/jcarter211/stock-analysis/blob/main/Resources/Refactored_Code.png">
 </p>
 In the refactored code, we created a ticker index, which enabled the code to find the correct index within our arrays.
 We then related the ticker volume, starting price, and ending price to the ticker index.
 Once again, we had to set each ticker volume to 0; however this time, we had to use a for loop to set all possible tickers' volumes to 0.
-Using the tickr index, the code could more easily applied to the dataset.
+Using the ticker index, the code could be more easily applied to the dataset.

 ## Summary
 ### Advantages and Disadvantages to Refactoring Code in General